Added in: 3.2

 Editor Context Menu

 Side Bar File Context Menu

-The behavior of incremental diff for files in a Git repository can be controlled via the git_diff_target setting.
+Controls the behavior of incremental diff for files in a Git repository.
 Valid values include:

 "head"– diff against the file at HEAD